-- If the publisher has removed the normal cover price from a publication (to prevent resale for example) or reduced the cover price for that issue the Basic Cover Price must still be applied for this purpose. - For ABC rate classification purposes the Multipack price must be allocated to each magazine included in an ABC circulation claim on a pro-rata basis using their individual Basic Cover Prices. - d) Back issues up to 12 months old can be claimed against the issue current at the time of sale.
+- If the publisher has removed the normal cover price from a publication (to prevent resale for example) or reduced the cover price for that issue the Basic Cover Price must still be applied for this purpose. - For ABC rate classification purposes the Multipack price must be allocated to each magazine included in an ABC circulation claim on a pro-rata basis using their individual Basic Cover Prices. - A free publication (or one promoted as free) included in the multipack may be eligible to be claimed under Monitored Free Distribution or Sample Free Distribution.
+Please refer to those sections for requirements and reporting.
+If a publication is claimed as a free copy within a retail multipack it must be detailed on the multipack breakout for the paid publication. - d) Back issues up to 12 months old can be claimed against the issue current at the time of sale.